tomeichlersmith/denv/docs/src/manual/denv-config.md

 **mounts** provide additional directories to mount into the denv during running.

 **shell** set the shell that should be executed by denv if no other command is given by the user.

+**network** enable network connection for the denv (passing yes, on, or true) or disable this
+            network connection (passing no, off, or false).

 **env** manipulate and view the environment variables that will be provided to the denv at run time.